 Do you have a lemon?
 Unfortunately, this is an all-too-common question that leaves many new and used car buyers and lessees inconvenienced, angry, and in some cases, at risk for serious injury.
 Despite significant advancements in car design and manufacturing, each year, countless vehicles still come off of the assembly line with defects.
-These defects can affect everything from brakes to in-car entertainment systems, and in all cases can lead to hassles and frustrations that leave you wishing that you had never set foot on the showroom floor.
+These defects, which may require the expertise of car crash attorneys, can affect everything from brakes to in-car entertainment systems, and in all cases can lead to hassles and frustrations that leave you wishing that you had never set foot on the showroom floor.

 California’s Lemon Law requires vehicle manufacturers to repair vehicles under warranty within a reasonable number of repair attempts.
 If they are unable to do so, the law requires them to either replace or repurchase the “lemon” vehicle.
 California’s Lemon Law applies to:

 What constitutes a “reasonable number of attempts” can vary, depending on the defect and the circumstances involved.
 There is no set number or formula.
 However, California’s Lemon Law includes a set of presumptions for determining when an owner or lessee is entitled to have their vehicle repurchased or replaced – whether or not you meet the presumption does not determine if you have a lemon.
 Think of the presumption as a head start, if you meet it, then under the law you may have somewhat of a headstart in your lemon law claim.
-As a general (but not absolute) rule, you may be entitled to file a Lemon Law claim if within the first 18 months or 18,000 miles of possession:
+As a general (but not absolute) rule, with the guidance of a lemon law firm expertise, you may be entitled to file a Lemon Law claim if within the first 18 months or 18,000 miles of possession:

 As mentioned above, even if you don’t meet any of the above three scenarios, you may still be entitled to file a lemon law claim.
 If the Lemon Law’s presumptions do not apply, this does not mean that you are prohibited from filing a claim.
 It simply means that you will need to demonstrate that you have a lemon.